An UPDATED list of our car camping essentials, packing lists, and lots of tips for family tent camping!

 Camping Stove & Grill

 We really love our 2-burner camping stove for quickly cooking items we don’t want to slow cook on the tri-pod grill.
-But we pack and use both quite a bit during our camping trips.
+We pack and use both quite a bit during our camping trips.
+Don’t forget to pack propane tanks!

 FAVORITE CAMPING MEALS & SNACKS

-My best tip is to bring meal items as prepared as possible.
+I’ve written an entire post on our favorite Easy Camping Meals & Snacks, but my best tip is to bring meal items as prepared as possible.
 For example, make a batch of sandwiches ahead of time instead of trying to do it at the campsite.
-If you’re making tacos, bring all your toppings pre-diced and pre-cook the meat ahead of time and warm it over the fire.
+If you’re making tacos, bring all your toppings pre-diced and pre-cook the meat ahead of time, and warm it over the fire.
 If you like scrambled eggs, pre-scramble the eggs and store in a container until you’re ready to use so you aren’t cracking a dozen eggs at the picnic table.

 - Breakfast: scrambled eggs, bacon, bagels, mini muffins, mini boxed cereals, yogurt, cold brew coffee